mananuf/blockfuse/README.md

 # BLOCKFUSE TEST

-This project consist of 2 folders. each folder represents each question answered.
+This project consist of 2 folders. each folder represents each Section answered.
-Section
+In each folder, contains question answered

 git clone git@github.com:mananuf/blockfuse.git